mileperhour/localtuya-homeassistant/README.md

 # How it works:

-   1. Copy switch.py and the other 2 integration/platform files to /custom_components/localtuya/ folder, inside /config folder (via Samba for HASSIO).
+   1. Copy switch.py and the other 2 integration/platform files, and pytuya handler folder, to /custom_components/localtuya/ folder, inside /config folder (via Samba for HASSIO).

    2. Identify on your Home-Assistant logs (putting your logging into debug mode), the different attributes you want to handle by HA.

    3. Find in the switch.py file that part, and edit it for ID/DPS that is correct for your device.